Yahyakiani/Css_Notes/Psychology/Psychology Course and suggestions.md

 Emotions.

-6. Psychological Assessment: Attributes of Psychological Measures, Validity, Reliability, Item Analysis, Norms, Modern Test Theory, Selection and Training, Educational and Clinical Assessment, Ethical and Legal Issues in Assessment.
+6. Psychological Assessment: Attributes of Psychological Measures, Validity, Reliability, Item Analysis, Norms, Modern Test Theory, `Selection and Training, Educational and Clinical Assessment, Ethical and Legal Issues in Assessment.
+Not Found`

 7. Personality: Determinants of Personality, Factors in Development of Personality, Theoretical Perspectives, Personality Assessment and Techniques, Cross-Cultural